 We sponsor contributory defined contribution savings plans for most of our salaried and hourly employees, and we generally provide company contributions to the savings plans.
 Since March 1, 2010, we have contributed 4% of each salaried participant's eligible compensation to the plan as a nondiscretionary company contribution.
 In addition, beginning in 2012, for the years that a performance target is met, we contribute an additional amount of the employee's eligible compensation, depending on company performance and the employee's years of service.
-During the years ended December 31, 2019, 2018, and 2017, company performance resulted in additional contributions in the range of 1.6% to 3.1%, 2% to 4%, and 1% to 2%, respectively, of eligible compensation.
+During the years ended December 31, 2020, 2019, and 2018, company performance resulted in additional contributions in the range of 2% to 4%, 1.6% to 3.1%, and 2% to 4%, respectively, of eligible compensation.
 The company contributions for union and nonunion hourly employees vary by location.
-Company contributions paid, or to be paid, to our defined contribution savings plans for the years ended December 31, 2019, 2018, and 2017, were \$19.8 million, \$22.2 million, and \$15.9 million, respectively.
+Company contributions paid, or to be paid, to our defined contribution savings plans for the years ended December 31, 2020, 2019, and 2018, were \$23.4 million, \$19.8 million, and \$22.2 million, respectively.